jaalto/project--shell-script-performance-and-portability/README.md

     done < FILE
 ```

-- To process only certain lines, use a
+- It is about 2 times faster to prefilter with `grep`
-  prefilter with grep (about 2 times faster)
+  to process only certain lines
   instead of reading the whole file
   into a loop and then selecting lines.
 Bash
   loops are generally slow.
 The